xerxesxe/WordPressCloudformation/README.txt

-This Cloudfront Script deploys a basic Infrastructure, Autoscalling Groups, Load Balancers and Servers.
+This Cloudfront Script deploys a basic Infrastructure, a bastion Server, Autoscalling Groups, Load Balancers and Servers.